cassiohub/estudos/express/basic_auth/README.md

-Basic express app using basic auth.
+1. Basic express app using basic auth
-Password saved using bcrypt
+2. Password saved using bcrypt
-Session for the user login
+3. Session for the user login
-CSRF used on forms
+4. CSRF used on forms